MontaLabidi/Akka-http-Cassandra/README.md

 ### .env file configuration

-The `.env` file is used to pass variables to the docker-compose files.
+The `.env` file used to pass variables to the docker-compose files.
 Make sure to update the variables defined there with the correct values.

 ```